Skip Navigation LinksHome > The ABC of the National Assembly > The Office of MNA > Indemnities and Allowances

-Members of the National Assembly receive remuneration in the form of indemnities and various allowances:
+Members of the Assemblée nationale (MNAs) receive remuneration in the form of indemnities and various allowances :

-For some of the following allowances, the amounts vary according to the group (1 to 4) to which the riding belongs, since Québec’s 125 ridings are divided into 4 groups based on their physical size.
+For some of the following allowances, the amounts vary according to the group (1 to 5) to which the riding belongs, since Québec’s 125 ridings are divided into five groups based on their size.

-For instance, the smaller urban ridings are in group 1, while the very large ridings in rural areas are in group 3.
-The ridings of Duplessis and Ungava, which are exceptionally large, are in group 4.
+For instance, the smaller urban ridings are in group 1, while the very large rural ridings are in group 4.
+The ridings of Duplessis and Ungava, which are exceptionally large, are in group 5.

 Basic Annual Indemnity

-Under section 1 of the Act respecting the conditions of employment and the pension plan of the Members of the National Assembly, MNAs receive a basic annual indemnity set at $88,186 on April 1, 2013.
+Under section 1 of the Act respecting the conditions of employment and the pension plan of the Members of the National Assembly, since June 7, 2023, MNAs receive a basic annual indemnity of $131,766.

 Additional Indemnity for Parliamentary Office Holders